-At that Planning Board meeting everyone had agreed, a solid vote 6-0, yes, we are going to write a 23 letter, yes, we are going to back up DES, yes, we're going to get this in the works.
-24
+At that Planning Board meeting everyone had agreed, a solid vote 6-0, yes, we are going to write a letter, yes, we are going to back up DES, yes, we're going to get this in the works.

-Then you go to the November meeting minutes: 26
+Then you go to the November meeting minutes:

 "Chairman Best recused himself from discussing and voting on the following item.
-At the Planning 28

-29 Board's request, Community Development Director, Tim Thompson, had drafted a letter from the impact the property approved for multi-family development and urging them to consider NHDES 32
+At the Planning Board's request, Community Development Director, Tim Thompson, had drafted a letter from the Board to John Flatley Company expressing the Town's concurrence with requests made by NH Department of Environmental Services (DES) regarding their concern about substances that may impact the property approved for multi-family development and urging them to consider NHDES recommendations prior to developing the property."